theopensystemslab/digital-planning-data-schemas/IMPLEMENTATION.md

 ## TODO

-- [ ] Define sorting applications by status: Most progressed to least progressed
 - [ ] What happens if priorApprovalRequired is requested for multiple application types - return error or only apply to the relevant application type?